Charles Spearman: Biography

 Spearman was strongly influenced by the work of Francis Galton.
 Galton did pioneering work in psychology and developed correlation, the main statistical tool used by Spearman.

 In statistics, Spearman developed rank correlation (1904), a non-parametric version of the conventional Pearson correlation, as well as both the widely used correction for attenuation (1907), and the earliest version of a 'factor analysis (Lovie & Lovie, 1996, p.
 81).
 His statistical work was not appreciated by his University College colleague Karl Pearson and there was a long feud between them.

 Although Spearman achieved most recognition in his day for his statistical work, he regarded this work as subordinate to his quest for the fundamental laws of psychology, and he is now similarly renowned for both.

 Charles Spearman always insisted that his work be applied in psychiatry and urged so in his Maudsley lecture to the Royal Medico-Psychological Association.
 While some work has been made on these lines by pupils and associates of his, the development of factor analysis as a tool of psychiatry followed a different path than he had intended.
 Regardless, his indirect contributions towards psychiatry were considerable.

 Spearman's life both began and ended in the city of London.
-He had three daughters along with one son, who died early on in 1941 in Crete.
+He had three daughters, and a son who died in 1941 in Crete.